 Consumer-focused business idea

 "Consumers are now having to be much more savvy about how they spend their money.
-That said, the hospitality sector is worth some £46bn to the UK economy, showing that despite the economic doom and gloom, people still want to have a good time.
+That said, the hospitality sector contributed over £57bn to the UK economy in 2014 and accounted for 9% of UK employment, showing that despite the uncertainty, people still want to have a good time.
 Choosing where you want to go, based on how much you have to spend, means you're less likely to overspend.
 Price comparison is becoming an integral part of all our lives.
-And now, thanks to our website – that includes nights out."
+And now, thanks to our website - that includes nights out."

 Nick's three key lessons about business ideas

 - "It's not always about creating a brand new concept.
 Often it's simply a matter of improving what already exists."